AkshuDev/PheonixAppAPI/README.md

 # Dependencies

-PHardwareITK is designed to run with only the Python standard library, ensuring compatibility across all systems without the need for external dependencies.
+PHardwareITK is designed to run with mostly the Python standard library, ensuring compatibility across all systems with minimal need for external dependencies.
 However, in the case that any of the pre-installed modules are deleted or missing, the Dependencies.py file will help ensure that all necessary libraries are present.

+Required Dependencies ->

+1. PySDL2 (pip install pysdl2)
+2. PySDL2-DLL (pip install pysdl2-dll)
+3. PyOpenGL (pip install PyOpenGL)

+NOTE: All these are for the gui toolkit.

 # Contributing